 Current waste issues

-We're researching several categories of waste that affect Canterbury and often have national application.
+Researching categories of waste that affect Canterbury and beyond.

 Find out how to safely and legally dispose of used or unwanted agrichemicals and view a list of banned agrichemicals.